-Qualit y Standard #7 - The Facility Has a Positive Climate and Culture 4.
-Exe mplary All the criteria of #3 are met, plus the facility school staff works in collaboration with the therapeutic and milieu staff (if applicable) to assure that there is a facility wide behavior management/support system in place which is carefully coordinated between the treatment, education, and residential (if applicable) components.
+Quality y Standard #7 - The Facility Has a Positive Climate and Culture 4.
+Exer nplary All the criteria of #3 are met, plus the facility school staff works in collaboration with the therapeutic and milieu staff (if applicable) to assure that there is a facility wide behavior management/support system in place which is carefully coordinated between the treatment, education, and residential (if applicable) components.
 There is a system in place to support ongoing communication between the therapeutic and educational staff around student behaviors.
 There are consistent and regular systems in place to recognize the positive contributions of students and staff.
 (1.1)The mission and vision for student success are collaboratively developed.
 The school has clear goals aligned to the mission and vision.
 School leadership continuously communicates the vision and mission of the school and uses them to reinforce the school's commitment to student success.
 (1.3) Strong relationships between adults and students are evident throughout the building.
 Students report that teachers expect them to do their best.
 Students report feeling supported by school staff.
 (1.5) Feedback loops exist between education and therapeutic staff.
-3. Secu urely in Place Although the school does not have to be an "official" Positive Behavior Support (PBS) site, the major components of PBS should inform the school wide and classroom behavior systems: ☐ Schoolwide expectations are clearly defined ☐ Expectations are positively stated for all students and staff Expectations are consistently taught by all teachers and staff ☐ Procedures to teach expectations of students, staff, and families include opportunities to explain, model, practice, and process Acknowledge and recognize appropriate behavior Monitor and correct behavioral errors ☐ Schoolwide approach to discipline for deliberate student misbehavior A continuum of supports and interventions for increasingly challenging behavior Procedures for monitoring and evaluating the effectiveness of behavioral interventions, using clear data, on a regular and frequent basis.
+Irely in Place Although the school does not have to be an "official" Positive Behavior Support (PBS) site, the major components of PBS should inform the school wide and classroom behavior systems: Schoolwide expectations are clearly defined Expectations are positively stated for all students and staff Expectations are consistently taught by all teachers and staff Procedures to teach expectations of students, staff, and families include opportunities to explain, model, practice, and process Acknowledge and recognize appropriate behavior Monitor and correct behavioral errors Schoolwide approach to discipline for deliberate student misbehavior A continuum of supports and interventions for increasingly challenging behavior Procedures for monitoring and evaluating the effectiveness of behavioral interventions, using clear data, on a regular and frequent basis.
 Both students and staff can accurately describe, in their own words, the behavior system.
 All school staff participates in some type of formal crisis intervention training.
 There is a specific process in place to develop individual behavior support plans, as needed, and those plans are systematically implemented, coordinated, and evaluated.
 This must include a process to inform all facility staff of individual behavior support plans.
 The mission and vision for student success are collaboratively developed and are used to drive key decisions.
 The school has clear goals aligned to the mission and vision.
 (1.3) The school demonstrates a welcoming and environment.
 Classrooms and common areas are clean and bright.
 The school recognizes and celebrates students' academic performance.
 Staff maximizes the opportunities to get to know student better.
 Schoolwide structures exist to promote student engagement.
 (1.5)The behavior management policies have been implemented to create a safe and orderly learning environment.
 The school addresses the needs of students so that learning is supported with minimal obstacles or barriers.
 Positive rituals and routines are used to reinforce behaviors.
-2 Dart tially in Place 2.
-Fait positive behavior management system in place, it is followed inconsistently.
+2. Part ially in Place The behavior management system is more reactive and punitive than positive in nature and/or if there is a positive behavior management system in place, it is followed inconsistently.
 Individual student behavior is not systematically addressed.
 Staff is inconsistently trained in crisis intervention.
-The acuity of emergency interventions is intense and occurs frequently. decision making and focus.
+The acuity of emergency interventions is intense and occurs frequently.
+(1.1) Although the mission and vision exist and are referred to, they play a limited role in anchoring school decision making and focus.